rubygarage/rubygarage.github.com/slides/aws/ec2.markdown

 Delete unused security groups
-  There is no need to keep a security group not assignedto an EC2 instance
+  There is no need to keep a security group not assigned to an EC2 instance

 Enable Tracking and Alerting